Why Use Cable Ties for Securing Pipes?

 -

-Use them to secure medium to large PVC pipes, air ducts, or bundles of smaller tubes.
+Applications: Medium to large PVC pipes, air ducts, or bundled smaller tubes

 2. UV-Resistant Nylon Cable Ties

-UV-resistant ties.
-These are infused with stabilizers to prevent cracking or brittleness due to sunlight.
-Ideal for:
+Features: Infused with UV stabilizers to prevent cracking or brittleness

 3. Stainless Steel Cable Ties